 - Cook Time: 5 minutes

 - Category: Noodles

 - 5 ounces soba noodles

-- 1 cup cucumber (seeds scooped out and sliced into thin strips)
+- 1 cup Kirby or English cucumber, sliced into thin strips

 Tangy citrus dressing:

 - 1 thumb size ginger, peeled and grated

 - 1/2 teaspoon kosher salt